 Details: Ham Yard Hotel, 1 Ham Yard, W1D 7DT | Book here

 Bentley’s is one of London’s very best seafood spots.
 And hell, even if you don’t like shellfish, it’s worth going and ordering the steak just so you can live it up on their covered terrace.

 Smokestak takes its BBQ seriously.
 In fact, the rusted, industrially hard-edged restaurant itself seems to resemble the inside of a BBQ oven, even extending to the rolling shutter that leads to the terrace outside.
 And it’s that terrace that we’re concerned with today.
-It’s pretty sizeable, well-heated, adequately spaced, and you can enjoy the likes of a USDA brisket bun with pickled red chilli, thick-cut pork ribs with pickled cucumber, and crispy ox cheek with anchovy mayo.
+It’s got a decent number of tables, well-heated, adequately spaced, and you can enjoy the likes of a USDA brisket bun with pickled red chilli, thick-cut pork ribs with pickled cucumber, and crispy ox cheek with anchovy mayo.
 Plus cocktails.